SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 position is deduced from the layout strategy used.
 If you don't specify which layout your parent element will use, it'll default to **BlBasicLayout** strategy.

+You can add element with **addChild:**, and the will be disposed according the the layout specified.

 A small list of layout included in Pharo Image.

 * BlBasicLayout